 A new pizza place had opened at a new mall and my daughters were eager to go.
 Called California Pizza Kitchen, it was light, bright and nothing at all like ‘pizza joints’ of our experience.
 While standards were on the menu, I always found that I was drawn to more unique combinations and this is the first pizza I tried there and I’m thinking that 15 years later it might still be the only one I’ve ever ordered too.

 Pears, sweet caramelized onions and toasted hazelnuts are topped with chilled greens and served with house-made Gorgonzola ranch.
 I have not been to California Pizza Kitchen in a long time but it wasn’t hard to source the ingredients from their menu and I’m glad I checked because I might have forgotten the caramelized onions and that would have been a shame.

 I did wing it a bit and for good reason.
 The pizzas I’ve order at CPK were individual size and I was making a large pizza.
-I decided to have the base just be cheese, caramelized onions and pears and let people enjoying this pizza with me top it with the salad, and if they chose, the toasted nuts and Gorgonzola cheese.
+I decided to have the base just be cheese, caramelized onions and pears and serve people enjoying this pizza along with me just topped with the salad, and if they chose, the toasted nuts and Gorgonzola cheese.
 I learned a long time ago…those two things are so determined by personal preference and I wanted to make sure my friends enjoyed this too.